redhat-cop/cloud.aws_ops/roles/manage_vpc_peering/README.md

 Return Value
 ------------
-On successful creation of peering connection request, the peering connection ID can be accessed using the variable `peering_request_id` set during the role execution.
+On successful creation of peering connection request, the peering connection ID can be accessed using the variable `manage_vpc_peering_req_id` set during the role execution.

 Dependencies
 ------------